yubozhao/website/content/docs/components/serving/bentoml.md

         return self.artifacts.model.predict(df)
 ```

-These code defines a prediction service that requires a scikit-learn model, and asks
+This code defines a model API server that requires a `scikit-learn` model, and asks
 BentoML to figure out the required PyPI packages automatically.
 It also defined an
 API, which is the entry point for accessing this prediction service.
 And the API is
 expecting a `pandas.DataFrame` object as its input data.

-Run the following code to train a classifier model and save it with BentoML.
+Run the following code to create a BentoService SavedBundle with the iris classification
+model.
+A BentoService SavedBundle is a versioned file archive ready for production
+deployment.
+The archive contains the model service defined above, python code
+dependencies, PyPi dependencies, and the trained iris classification model:

 ```python
 from sklearn import svm